Skip to main content

 A microwave/air-fryer combo is the only dorm-legal air fryer — its enclosed element passes the inspection a basket fryer fails.
 The Panasonic NN-CV87QS scores highest on compliance (1000W microwave); the Midea 0.9 cu ft is smallest.
 But every combo's air-fry mode draws 1,400-1,800W, over caps — check your contract.

-"Can I have an air fryer in my dorm?" is the wrong question.
-The honest answer: a combo is the only legal path for most students.
-A standalone basket air fryer has an exposed heating element, which is the first thing an RA confiscates, and a second small appliance trips the one-appliance-per-outlet rule in most housing contracts.
-A microwave/air-fryer combo solves both problems — one enclosed-element, UL- or ETL-listed box that reheats and crisps.
+"Can I have an air fryer in my dorm?" is the wrong question — for most students a combo is the only legal path.
+A standalone basket fryer's exposed heating element is the first thing an RA confiscates, and a second appliance trips the one-per-outlet rule in most housing contracts.
+A microwave/air-fryer combo solves both: one enclosed-element, UL- or ETL-listed box that reheats and crisps.

 Head-to-Head: Compliance, Wattage, Crisping, Footprint, and Value